 The student must achieve a minimum 3.0 GPA in all Master of Theology degree course work.
 The student must repeat any work below a 3.0 GPA according to the seminary retake policy.

-The tuition for the Master of Theology is approximately $14,640.
+The tuition for the Master of Theology is approximately $7,500 per year.
 Learn more about Costs and Aid.

 - The student must complete the degree, including the thesis, within three academic years.
 The major professor and dean conduct a formal evaluative meeting with any student who fails to complete the program within this time limit (three academic years and two summers).